FabianHardt/k3d-bootstrap-cluster/README.md

 # Sample K3d Cluster

-In this small compilation, an example K3d cluster, including a local container registry, is created.
+This project creates an k3d demo cluster.
+It comes with an interactive setup, which allows you to setup a Kubernetes cluster for demo and showcase purposes.

 ### Preconditions

-You should have installed *k3d* on your system.
+You should have installed *k3d* with it's dependencies on your system.
 See official installation guide: https://k3d.io/v5.4.6/#installation

 ### Sample Cluster incl. demo deployments